TheFrenchGhosty/awesome-art/README.md

 The point of this project is to curate what's in the lists (IE: not add something because it's popular (example: Marvel Movies/Shows)).

-This list is always work in progress, because I discover new things every month.
+The lists of this project will always be work in progress, because I discover, or remember new things every month.

 Feel free to contribute if you know something that's worth adding.

 ---